zendesk/sunshine-conversations-cordova/README.md

 	    }
 	}

+The javascript init call will not work in Android.
+It must be done natively.

-See [http://docs.supportkit.io/api/android/](http://docs.supportkit.io/api/android/) for init settings.
+See [http://docs.supportkit.io/api/android/](http://docs.supportkit.io/api/android/) for other init settings.

 ## Show SupportKit

+Now, you're ready

 	SupportKit.show();